krptn/krypton/README-CONFIGS.md

 # Configuration

-**Note:** a change in settings will not result in decryption and re-encryption of data to apply the settings.
-Instead they are applied when new data is encrypted or modified - thereby slowly phasing out the old configuration.
+**Note:** a change in settings will not result in decryption and re-encryption of data to apply the changes.
+Instead they are applied when new data is encrypted or old data modified - thereby slowly phasing out the old configuration.

 Simple, pythonic configuration:
 ```python